Logykh/Stage-4/Report .md

 # **Machine Learning Approach for Gene Expression Clustering Using K-Means**
 We performed K-Means clustering on a gene expression dataset **as the same data used in the paper** using the `K-Means` algorithm after applying dimensionality reduction with **`Principal Component Analysis (PCA)`**.

-The gene expression data was initially normalized using `StandardScaler` to achieve consistent scaling across features.
-Subsequently, we employed PCA to reduce the dataset's dimensionality to two components, preserving most of the variance.
-The two principal components explained a significant portion of the variance, allowing us to visualize the clusters effectively.
+The gene expression data was normalized with StandardScaler for consistent feature scaling.
+PCA was then applied to reduce dimensionality to two components, retaining most of the variance.
+These two components enabled effective visualization of the clusters.

 Using K-Means with six clusters, we identified distinct clusters.
 The clustering performance was evaluated using the `Silhouette Score`, a measure of how similar samples in the same cluster are compared to those in other clusters.
 We achieved an impressive Silhouette Score of 93.29%, indicating that the clusters were well-formed and separated.